 When creating a layer, consider what layers you need based on what data you want to ingest and how you want to logically organize that data.

-To create a layer using the platform portal:
+To create a layer using the HERE platform portal, follow these steps:

 Define the metadata for the layer by filling in the following fields.